-During this reporting period, we conducted another compliance assessment of Task 36.
+During the twelfth reporting period, we conducted another compliance assessment of Task 36.
 We were pleased to find that OPD is now in compliance with all Task 36 requirements.
 We found that OPD officers logged in and out on the radio as required in 92% of the transports.
 The compliance standard is 90%.
 We found that OPD remained in and improved its compliance with the remaining requirement of Task 36.

 OPD's efforts in this area have resulted in significant improvements over time.
-In attaining compliance with this task OPD has improved officer safety.
+In attaining compliance with this task, OPD has improved officer safety.
 We recommend that OPD continue to self-assess whether officers are reporting transports as required to maintain this improved safety.
+In furtherance of officer safety, we also continue to recommend that OPD require its officers to call in all of their stops, not just those involving transports.